History of the Center

 - Encouragement of partnering and resource sharing across disciplines.

 Acting on the recommendation of the committee, the Office of the Provost opened the Center in February 2007 under the direction of its first director, Dr. Johnny W. Lott.
-Today the Center is staffed by Dr. Susan Mossing, Associate Director, Dr. Nancy Wiggers, Learning Specialist, Mrs. Rebekah Reysen, Learning Specialist and Ms. Sarah Hill, Staff Assistant.
+Today the Center is staffed by Dr. Nancy Wiggers, Learning Specialist, Dr. Rebekah Reysen, Learning Specialist and Ms. Sarah Hill, Staff Assistant.
 Additionally, the Center employs several undergraduate and graduate students to assist with its various programs.